 What is Gaia-X?
 A guide to the EU’s unified cloud ecosystem

-A unified ecosystem of cloud and data services protected by European data laws.
+A look at the EU's unified ecosystem of cloud and data services protected by data laws

 What is Gaia-X

-The system would link together various cloud service suppliers through an interoperable data exchange that acts as a warehouse for data across industries.
-It would also serve as a repository where businesses can find specific data services, like artificial intelligence (AI), IoT, analytics and big data.
+Gaia-X interconnects a host of cloud service suppliers through an interoperable data exchange platform that acts as a warehouse serving several industries.
+It also serves as a repository for businesses to pick out specific services, such as IoT, big data and artificial intelligence (AI).

 Gaia-X's primary features include openness, transparency and the ability to connect with other European countries.
 Representatives from seven European countries are already a part of the project.
 The authorities behind this initiative have invited other European partners to join the project and contribute to its development.